DevoNoel/cv/README.md

 ## Experience
 Here's a sample of some cool projects I've worked on in the past, or that I'm working on now:

+#### Shopify
++ Account management
++ Account deletion through iOS
++ Optimization and analysis surrounding Shopify's enormous scale of accounts
++ A bunch of secret stuff I'm not allowed to talk about

 #### Client Work
 + The sole developer and architect for [TasteToronto](https://www.tastetoronto.com/), a web app for finding, sharing, and ranking restaurants, dishes, recipes and events from around Toronto
 + The marketing site for [Willful](https://willful.co/), an online will management platform